sagarvrma/LLM-Project/README.md

    ```bash
    python train_llm_mini.py
    ```
+This may take 30-40 minutes, depending on the specs of your computer.
 2. **Text Generation (`minitester.py`):**
    - This script loads the trained GPT-2 model and tokenizer.
    - It sets the model to evaluation mode and defines a function for text generation.